-• formation from DTA about my overpayment?
-170 115 When do I have to repa 1/8 -15 ay an overpayment?
-179 116 What if DTA says I co mmitted fraud or an Intentional Program Violation ("IPV")?
-180 117 What is DTA required to do to show I committed fraud?
-181 118 Can DTA suspend or s stop my SNAP benefits if I committed an IPV or fraud?
-182 119 What should I do if con ntacted by the Bureau of Special Investigations?
-184 120 Can I go to jail?
+113 How does DTA calculate the amount of the SNAP overpayment?
+176 114 How can I get more information from DTA about my overpayment?
+178 115 When do I have to repay an overpayment?
+179 116 What if DTA says I committed fraud or an Intentional Program Violation ("IPV")?
+117 What is DTA required to do to show I committed fraud?
+118 Can DTA suspend or stop my SNAP benefits if I committed an IPV or fraud?
+119 What should I do if contacted by the Bureau of Special Investigations?
+120 Can I go to jail?
 Will I have a criminal record?

-185 APPENDICES Appendix A: SNAP W orksheet 186 Appendix B: Income a and Benefits Standards 187 Appendix C: Importar nt DTA Forms and MLRI Charts 188 DTA Forms Request to Choose S Request for an Appe Someone to be my Authorized Representative eal (Fair Hearing) MLRI Information and Sample Forms Sample Client Conse Verifications Chart w Your Rights fliers and additional SNAP resources ent Allowing DTA to Release Information to Helping Agency arration of Shelter and Dependent Care Costs MLRI's SNAP Math At a Glance Charts At-a-Glance Chart fo At-a-Glance Chart fo on SNAP for Working Households for Unemployment Comp Households for 1 and 2 Person Elder/Disabled Households Chart for Claiming Medical E Appendix D: Cash and d SNAP Benefits for Immigrants 189 A usetts Legal Services Offices 190
+APPENDICES

+Appendix A: SNAP Worksheet Appendix B: Income and Benefits Standards 187 Appendix C: Important DTA Forms and MLRI Charts 188 DTA Forms

+Request to Choose Someone to be my Authorized Representative

+Request for an Appeal (Fair Hearing)

+MLRI Information and Sample Forms

+SNAP Mandatory Verifications Chart

+Links to SNAP Know Your Rights fliers and additional SNAP resources

+Sample Client Consent Allowing DTA to Release Information to Helping Agency

+Sample Client Declaration of Shelter and Dependent Care Costs

+MLRI's SNAP Math At a Glance Charts

+At-a-Glance Chart on SNAP for Working Households

+At-a-Glance Chart for Unemployment Comp Households

+At-a-Glance Chart for 1 and 2 Person Elder/Disabled Households

+SNAP Benchmarks Chart for Claiming Medical E

+Appendix D: Cash and SNAP Benefits for Immigrants1 89 -- ----

+Appendix E: Massachusetts Legal Services Offices......190

+Appendix G: Crosswalk Chart with Key Sections of DTA Online Guide.....191